 - (a) General rule.
 A health plan or health insurer is not be subject to the MLR requirements if a health plan or health insurer's experience is non-credible, as defined in paragraph (c)(2) of this section. - (b) Life-years.
 The credibility of a health plan or health insurer's experience is based upon the number of life-years covered by the health plan or health insurer.
-Lifeyears means the total number of months of coverage for enrollees whose premiums and claims experience is included in the report, divided by 12. - (c) Credible experience. - (1) A MLR calculated under §14 of this guidance is credible if it is based on the experience of 1,000 or more life-years.

-(2) A MLR calculated under §14 of this guidance is non-credible if it is based on the experience of less than 1,000 life-years.
+Life-years means the total number of months of coverage for enrollees whose premiums and claims experience is included in the report to the DMHC and CDI required by Health and Safety Code section 1367.004 and Insurance Code section 10112.26, divided by 12. - (c) Credible experience. - (1) A MLR calculated under §14(a) through (c) of this guidance is credible if it is based on the experience of 1,000 or more life-years. - (2) A MLR calculated under §14(a) through (c) of this guidance is non-credible if it is based on the experience of less than 1,000 life-years.